-Controversial 3-parent baby technique produces a boy
+It's a (controversial 3-parent baby technique) boy!

 But sometimes a woman may be born with a mutation in her mitochondrial DNA.
 Though genetic defects may not cause negative health effects for her, they could cause a mild or severe disorder if passed on to a child, said Dr. Owen K. Davis, president of the American Society for Reproductive Medicine.
 Zhang's results will be presented at the society's annual conference next month.

-"To have the full-blown disease, you have to have a high percentage of these mutated mitochondria and they can get worse with passage," said Davis.
+"To have the full-blown disease, you have to have a high percentage of these mutated mitochondria," said Davis.
 In the current example, about a quarter of the mother's mitochondria were mutated while the babies she lost had over a 95% mutation load.

-"A small amount of DNA is not necessarily going to cause a full-blown syndrome but it can in translation to the next generation these mutated DNA can selectively multiply so you end up with a preponderance of mitochondria that are abnormal and that's how it becomes a disease," said Davis.
+"A small amount of DNA is not necessarily going to cause a full-blown syndrome," said Davis, adding that in the process of these genes passing from mother to child, defective DNA can multiply so that the child ends up with more abnormal mitochondria than the mother.

 The fix?
 Use another woman's mitochondrial DNA in order to get the load down to a really low level.